xavierbellagamba/cardano_deploy/security.md

 - Enable communication only with the relay nodes
 - When connection is required, connect with SSH
 - SSH key must be stored on a cold storage
+- Only the three following files should be on the machine:
+    - kes.skey
+    - node.cert
+    - vrf.skey

 ## Staking pool security (keys)
-- Cold keys must be stored on a cold storage
+- All other keys, addresses and certificates must be stored on a cold storage
 - Cold keys must always be remove from connected infra

 ## Cold storage